fission/fission/environments/ruby/README.md

 provides access to parameters and headers.
 See `fission/request.rb` for the public api.

+Looking for ready-to-run examples?
+See the [Ruby examples directory](../../examples/ruby).

 ## Customizing this image

 To add package dependencies, edit Gemfile to add what you